bids-standard/bids-specification/src/04-modality-specific-files/08-genetic-descriptor.md

 ## Subject naming and Participants file

-One issue with having two repositories (one for imaging, one for genetics) is naming of subjects.
-A simple solution is to use the same ID in both datasets.
-Alternatively, one can encode the name used in the genetic database in the participant.tsv file.
-The column `GeneticID` MAY encode the ID used for the same subject in the `GeneticDataBase` referred to in the dataset_description.json file.
+If the same participants have different identifiers in the genetic and imaging datasets, the column `GeneticID` SHOULD be added to the `participants.tsv` file to associate the BIDS participant with a subject in the `Genetics.Dataset` referred to in the `dataset_description.json` file.

 Information about the presence/absence of specific genetic markers can be and should be shared simply in the participants.tsv file adding optopnal columns.